fullcalendar/fullcalendar/packages/multimonth/README.md

 # FullCalendar Multi-Month Plugin

-Display a sequence or grid of multiple months
+Display multiple months, in a grid or vertical stack

 ## Installation